Written by John J. Watson

 In 1982, Watson purchased Nopa Laboratories (a small pharmaceutical firm in Pana, Illinois) and the enrichment business of the Stauffer Chemical Company, which had previously been purchased from Merck & Company Sterwin Chemical (Sterwin Winthrop Drug Company).
 In 1983, the third generation of the Watson family joined the company in the person of James Thomas Watson.

-Today, the company is run by the third generation: James, Gavin, Mary, Moira, and Kenneth, with 220,000 square feet of buildings and over 250 employees.
+Today, the company is run by the third generation: James, Gavin, Mary, and Moira with 220,000 square feet of buildings and over 330 employees.
 To reflect our diversified product line, we have changed our name to Watson Inc.